solliancenet/microsoft-postgresql-developer-guide/05_AI/05_05_Prompt_Engineering.md

 Prompt Engineering is a trial-and-error process so keep three broad guiding factors in mind:

 - **Domain Understanding Matters**.
 Response accuracy and relevance is a function of the domain in which that application or user operates.
-Apply your intuition and domain expertise to customize techniques further.
-For instance, define domain-specific personalities in your system prompts, or use domain-specific templates in your user prompts.
+Apply intuition and domain expertise to customize techniques further.
+For instance, define domain-specific personalities in  system prompts, or use domain-specific templates in user prompts.
 Provide secondary content that reflects domain-specific contexts, or use domain-specific cues and examples to guide the model towards familiar usage patterns.

 - **Model Understanding Matters**.
 We know models are stochastic by nature.
 But model implementations can also vary in terms of the training dataset they use (pre-trained knowledge), the capabilities they provide (e.g., via API or SDK) and the type of content they are optimized for (e.g, code vs. images vs. text).
-Understand the strengths and limitations of the model you are using, and use that knowledge to prioritize tasks or build customized templates that are optimized for the model's capabilities.
+Understand the strengths and limitations of the model being used, and use that knowledge to prioritize tasks or build customized templates that are optimized for the model's capabilities.

 - **Iteration & Validation Matters**.
 Models are evolving rapidly, and so are the techniques for prompt engineering.
-As a domain expert, you may have other context or criteria your specific application, that may not apply to the broader community.
-Use prompt engineering tools & techniques to "jump start" prompt construction, then iterate and validate the results using your own intuition and domain expertise.
-Record your insights and create a knowledge base (e.g, prompt libraries) that can be used as a new baseline by others, for faster iterations in the future.
+As a domain expert, there may be other context or criteria for the specific application, that may not apply to the broader community.
+Use prompt engineering tools & techniques to "jump start" prompt construction, then iterate and validate the results using intuition and domain expertise.
+Record insights and create a knowledge base (e.g, prompt libraries) that can be used as a new baseline by others, for faster iterations in the future.

 Additionally there are some other good practices to consider when prompting an LLM:

 - **Specify context**.
-Context matters, the more you can specify like domain, topic, etc. the better.
+Context matters, the more specific and targeted information like domain, topic, etc. the better.
 - **Limit the output**.
-If you want a specific number of items or a specific length, specify it.
+If a specific number of items or a specific length is required, specify it.
 Specify both what and how.
-Remember to mention both what you want and how you want it, for example "Create a Python Web API with routes products and customers, divide it into 3 files".
+Remember to mention both the **want** and **how**, for example "Create a Python Web API with routes products and customers, divide it into 3 files".
 - **Use templates**.
-Often, you will want to enrich your prompts with data from your company.
+Often, it will be necessary to enrich prompts with private personal or corporate data.
 Use templates to do this.
-Templates can have variables that you replace with actual data.
+Templates can have variables that are replaced with actual data.
 - **Spell correctly**.
-LLMs might provide you with a correct response, but if you spell correctly, you will get a better response.
+LLMs might provide a correct response to a prompt, but if everything is spelled correctly, better responses will be provided.

 ### AI Best Practices

 - **Evaluate the latest models** : New model generations are likely to have improved features and quality - but may also incur higher costs.
 Evaluate them for impact, then make migration decisions.
-- **Separate instructions & context** : Check if your model/provider defines delimiters to distinguish instructions, primary and secondary content more clearly.
+- **Separate instructions & context** : Check if the model/provider defines delimiters to distinguish instructions, primary and secondary content more clearly.
 This can help models assign weights more accurately to tokens.
 - **Be specific and clear** : Give more details about the desired context, outcome, length, format, style etc. This will improve both the quality and consistency of responses.
 Capture recipes in reusable templates.
 - **Be descriptive, use examples** : Models may respond better to a "show and tell" approach.
-Start with a zero-shot approach where you give it an instruction (but no examples) then try few-shot as a refinement, providing a few examples of the desired output.
+Start with a zero-shot approach where an instruction is provided (but no examples) then try few-shot as a refinement, providing a few examples of the desired output.
 Use analogies.
 - **Use cues to jumpstart completions** : Nudge it towards a desired outcome by giving it some leading words or phrases that it can use as a starting point for the response.
-- **Double Down** : Sometimes you may need to repeat yourself to the model.
-Give instructions before and after your primary content, use an instruction and a cue, etc. Iterate & validate to see what works.
+- **Double Down** : Sometimes it may be necessary to repeat a prompt to the model.
+Give instructions before and after the primary content, use an instruction and a cue, etc. Iterate & validate to see what works.
-- **Order Matters** : The order in which you present information to the model may impact the output, even in the learning examples, thanks to recency bias.
+- **Order Matters** : The order in which information is presented to the model may impact the output, even in the learning examples, thanks to recency bias.
 Try different options to see what works best.
 - **Give the model an “out”** : Give the model a fallback completion response it can provide if it cannot complete the task for any reason.
 This can reduce chances of models generating false or fabricated responses.

-As with any best practice, remember that your mileage may vary based on the model, the task and the domain.
-Use these as a starting point, and iterate to find what works best for you.
-Constantly re-evaluate your prompt engineering process as new models and tools become available, with a focus on process scalability and response quality.
+As with any best practice, remember that mileage may vary based on the model, the task and the domain.
+Use these as a starting point, and iterate to find what works best.
+Constantly re-evaluate the prompt engineering process as new models and tools become available, with a focus on process scalability and response quality.